Rachel Nichols (actress): 2010s

 In the independent exploitation film Raze (2013), she appeared opposite Zoë Bell as women forced to fight against each other for the twisted entertainment of the wealthy elite.
 Nichols is credited as an executive producer in the film, and was drawn to the project for its female "empowering" message, remarking: "Give us a challenge and we'll meet it.
 We're stronger than you think we are.
 I loved that about it.
 That was what drew me to it and that's what had always been promised".
 Raze premiered at the Tribeca Film Festival and received a limited release in NYC and Los Angeles.
 She next starred with Nicolas Cage in the action thriller Rage (2014), as the wife of a reformed criminal seeking his own brand of justice after their daughter gets kidnapped.
 The film was released for selected theaters and VOD.
 In 2014, she made a one-episode appearance in the Lifetime series Witches of East End and debuted in a recurring arc in USA Network's Rush.
 The following year, she obtained a recurring role as a "problem employee at the law firm she works at" in the fourth season of Chicago Fire.

 Nichols starred in the science-fiction thriller Pandemic (2016) as a doctor who leads a group to find survivors of a worldwide pandemic.
 The film was released for selected theaters and VOD, and in its review, The Hollywood Reporter remarked that Nichols "attempts to adopt an attitude somewhere between shell-shocked survivor and sympathetic physician, but doesn't manage to fulfill the role's potential".
 In Inside (2016), a Spanish-American remake of the 2007 French horror film of the same name, Nichols took on the starring role of a pregnant woman accosted in her home by an unknown woman who intends to steal her baby.
-The film was released in Spain cinemas on July 28, 2017, where it made US$557,083, and in the United States on January 12, 2018.
+The film was released in Spanish cinemas on July 28, 2017, where it made US$557,083, and in the United States on January 12, 2018.
 Nichols next obtained another recurring role on television as a former guardian who has been thrust back five centuries into the past to finally move forward, in the fourth season of the TNT fantasy series The Librarians.
 For her four-episode performance, she received a Saturn Award nomination for Best Guest Starring Role on Television.

 In 2019, Nichols had a five-episode run as Martha Stroud, a Gestapo bodyguard, on the fourth season of the alternate history series The Man in the High Castle.